|Influences||C/C++, Erlang, Haskell, Standard ML|

 |Official site of Rust|

-The language and type system have been designed to make it impossible to create memory leaks or null pointer references outside regions explicitly marked as unsafe, while maintaining C++-style explicit memory handling.
-The cost for this is a somewhat complex core language with various smart pointer types and explicit value lifetime annotations.
+The language and type system have been designed to make it impossible to create memory safety violations outside regions explicitly marked as unsafe, while maintaining C++-style explicit memory handling.
+The cost for this is a somewhat complex core language with various smart pointer types and the occasional need for explicit lifetime annotations.

 Writing FFI bindings to C code is easy.
 The Cargo tool handles builds and dependencies to third-party packages.
-There is built-in unit test support.
+There is built-in unit test and benchmark support.

 - tcod-rs: libtcod 1.5.1 bindings for Rust, last git commit: 2017-11-12